wweng2/Max-sorting-algorithmn/README.md

 # Max-sorting-algorithmn

-A test of a newly learned algorithm to find the max of an array faster
+This test the speed to find a max value using an array or vector and see which one was faster and keep increasing the number of values to have a good measurement.